IdentityServer/IdentityServer4/docs/quickstarts/0_overview.rst

 Overview
 ========
-The quickstart tutorial illustrate how to use IdentityServer to implement common scenarios.
-They cover
+The quickstarts provide step by step instructions for various common IdentityServer scenarios.
+They start with the absolute basics and become more complex - it is recommended you do them in order.

 * adding IdentityServer to an ASP.NET Core application
 * configuring IdentityServer
 * issuing tokens for various clients
-* secure web applications and APIs
+* securing web applications and APIs
 * adding support for EntityFramework based configuration
 * adding support for ASP.NET Identity
-* add AdminUI community edition to manage users and configuration
+* adding AdminUI community edition to manage users and configuration

-The quickstarts provide step by step instructions for various common IdentityServer scenarios.
-They start with the absolute basics and become more complex - it is recommended you do them in order.

 Every quickstart has a reference solution - you can find the code in the `IdentityServer4.Samples <https://github.com/IdentityServer/IdentityServer4.Samples>`_